 Upon being questioned about dendrobium, Matt Cahill, the CEO/Founder of Driven Sports, went on to state that “Dendrobium is a natural plant extract.
 Nothing in Craze is extracted from a drug. (see screenshot up to the right).

 This, of course, means that the floodgates for attack are going to eventually open.

 So in March of 2012, a user named heavyd12 came to the Bodybuilding.com and AnabolicMinds.com forums and claimed to be close to the plaintiff.
-He went on to state that he was an employee of another supplement company (which we believe to be Life Extension), and dropped some hints that Driven Sports would soon be sued due to having amphetamines in Craze.
+He went on to state that he was an employee of another supplement company, and dropped some hints that Driven Sports would soon be sued due to having amphetamines in Craze.

 This person went on to claim that Driven Sports was clearly guilty under the Federal Analog Act*, and that he felt the industry needed proper watchdogs to keep things clean and free from doping.
 His lack of proof in this matter got him banned from all forums, and most threads were deleted.

 *In short, this is part of the US controlled substances act that deals with drugs being “similar” to illicit drugs — in this case, amphetamines.
 Basically, the forthcoming lawsuit would [wrongfully] stating that Craze’s main ingredients, Dendrobex (from dendrobium extract) and Citramine were extremely similar to amphetamines, to the point of being illegal.
 He also stated that they were synthetic and not ever naturally derived, which would have violated a few other laws.
 Wikipedia has plenty on the Anaolg Act here.